mohitpai/journey-optimizer.en/help/using/rn/documentation-updates.md

 * Added a new page about Journey Optimizer integrations.
 [Read more](../start/ajo-integrations.md)
 * Added a recommendation about the length of mirror pages URLs.
 [Read more](../design/message-tracking.md)
+* A new subsection in the email settings configuration has been added on the reply to email address, including recommendations to ensure proper reply management.
+[Read more](../configuration/email-settings.md#reply-to-email)

 ## October 2022 {#october-2022}